 Google Kubernetes Engine (GKE)

-⚠️ Make sure you have a running GKE cluster with a minimum of 3 worker nodes and the sufficient Role-Based Access Control (RBAC) permissions to deploy and manage applications in the cluster.
+- 3 worker nodes in the cluster and sufficient Role-Based Access Control (RBAC) permissions to deploy and manage applications in the cluster.

 ubuntu_containerdas the default node operating system.
 This node operating system image has the required kernel modules available for Ondat to run successfully.

 For a comprehensive list of prerequisites and how to build a production installation of Ondat please refer to Ondat Prerequisites

 The following CLI utilities are installed on your local machine and available in your

 Ondat can be installed either via Helm Chart or using our command-line tool.
 Depending on which installation method you choose you will require either:

 Step 1 - Adding a Cluster

 The Ondat Portal is how you can license and get the commands for installing Ondat.